 Goodwill represents the excess of purchase price over the fair value of net identifiable assets associated with acquisitions.
 We review the recoverability of goodwill annually at the end of our fiscal year and whenever events or changes in circumstances indicate that it is more likely than not that impairment exists.
+Recoverability of goodwill is reviewed by comparing our market value (as measured by our stock price multiplied by the number of outstanding shares as of the end of the year) to the net book value of our equity.
+If our market value exceeds our net book value, no further analysis is required.
 We completed our annual impairment assessment of goodwill on December 31, 2013 and determined that there was no impairment as of that date.
 Changes in our business strategy or adverse changes in market conditions could impact the impairment analyses and require the recognition of an impairment charge equal to the excess of the carrying value over its estimated fair value.